wp-media/engineering-handbook/technical_standards/node/db.md

 }
 ```

-The `dbConfig` configuration mentionned above should be part of `./services/config.js` in this example:
+The `dbConfig` configuration mentioned above should be part of `./services/config.js` in this example:

 ```javascript
 //services/config.js